Receiving Messages

 hasPackage:(BOOL)hasPackage;

-The following conditions indicate that offline message reception is complete:
+The following conditions indicate that offline messages have been fully received:

-Starting from version 5.2.3, the following callback method in RCIMClientReceiveMessageDelegate will be triggered when offline message reception is complete after each successful connection.
-If there are no offline messages, it will be triggered immediately after the connection is successful.
+Starting from version 5.2.3, the following callback method in RCIMClientReceiveMessageDelegate will be triggered when offline messages are fully received after each successful connection.
+If there are no offline messages, it will be triggered immediately after connection.

 /*!